Brownie (folklore): Other variants

 A figure named "Billy Blind" or "Billy Blin", who bears close resemblances to both the brownie and the Irish banshee, appears in ballads of the Anglo-Scottish border.
 Unlike brownies, who usually provide practical domestic aid, Billy Blind usually only provides advice.
 He appears in the ballad of "Young Bekie", in which he warns Burd Isbel, the woman Bekie is pledged to marry, that Bekie is about to marry another woman.
 He also appears in the ballad of "Willie's Lady" in which he also provides advice, but offers no practical aid.

 Briggs notes stories of other household spirits from British folklore who are reputed to haunt specific locations.
 The "cellar ghost" is a spirit who guards wine in cellars from would-be thieves; Lazy Lawrence is said to protect orchards; Awd Goggie scares children away from eating unripe gooseberries; and Melch Dick guards nut thickets.
 The Kilmoulis is a brownie-like creature from the Scottish Lowlands that is often said to inhabit mills.
 He is said to have no mouth, but an enormous nose that covers most of his face.
 He is fond of pranks and only the miller himself is able to control him.

-In Texas in 1895, brownies told Arthur Stillwell to build a Kansas City, Pittsburg and Gulf Railroad terminal and the town of Port Arthur.
-Stillwell spoke to brownies since he was the age of four and always took their advice regarding anything from where to build to who he would marry.
-The brownies had warned him not to build his terminal in Galveston as it was going to be destroyed in a tidal wave.
+American businessman Arthur Stillwell reported that brownies told him to build a Kansas City, Pittsburg and Gulf Railroad terminal and the town of Port Arthur.
+Stillwell claimed that brownies had spoken to him since he was four years old, and said he always took their advice regarding anything from where to build to whom he would marry.
+He later stated that the brownies had warned him not to build his terminal in Galveston as the town would be destroyed in a tidal wave.